Woolfrey/server_serial_link/README.md

 This package contains nodes with pre-configured actions that you can use.
 Of course, you can easily make your own, and mix-and-match different actions to suit your own task.
 Just follow the diagram above, or check how the nodes are written in the `src/nodes/` directory.

-Each node requires 4 arguments:
+Each executable requires 4 arguments:
 1. A path to a valid URDF file,
 2. The name of the endpoint link to be controlled,
 3. The name of the topic to publish the `serial_link_interfaces::msg::JointCommand` message, and